 Output

-Until now, we used only one group variable but in this section, we will group the data frame based on two variables and count observation based on the combination of those groups.
+Until now, we have used only one group variable; however, in this section, we will group the data frame based on two variables and count observations based on the combination of those groups.

 The dplyr::count() function accepts multiple group variables and returns the grouped count.